741 Colonel Ledyard Highway

 Sawmill Committee.

-Mr. Godino said the crew has been working.
-Mr. Ganong helped with the status document to
+Mr. Godino said the crew has been working hard.
+Mr. Ganong helped with the status document

-send to Mayor Allyn III.
-Mr. Godino said he is not sure if the PO has been issued for the storage
+to send to Mayor Allyn III.
+Mr. Godino said he is not sure if a PO has been issued for the storage

 Nathan Lester House - Mr. Kelley.